-The sinister side of Yellowstone Park is reflected in the way a certain part of it’s wildlife management is conducted.
+The sinister side of Yellowstone Park is reflected in the way a certain part of its wildlife management is conducted.
 There’s a program of “euthanasia” where certain animals are being deliberately put down.
 The grizzly bears of Yellowstone Park are living under a shadow of death.
-These beasts are best left alone; they are aggressive by nature and under certain conditions they have fatally attacked people in the park.
-When such attacks happen the bears are treated like “serial killers” and euthanized by park officials.
-These bears are not criminals and should not be treated like criminals.
+These beasts are best left alone; they are aggressive by nature and under certain conditions, they have fatally attacked people in the park.
+When such attacks happen, the bears are treated like “serial killers” and euthanized by park officials.
+These bears are not criminals, and they should never be treated like criminals.
 Grizzly bears know nothing about man-made laws.

 The officials at the park wanted to carry out their “eye for an eye” brand of justice by euthanizing the bear.
 They were treating the bear like it was some kind of criminal and there was no plan to relocate it or to rehabilitate it.

 The excuse that park officials use to justify their unwarrantable killings is that they believe the targeted animals may kill humans again.
 This is not excuse enough, considering that once the animals are trapped, they can be relocated anywhere.
 The solution to the euthanasia problem is to have a fenced-in preserve (not a zoo of any kind) where wayward grizzlies can be resettled away from the park and people.
 It is a practical down-to-earth plan that would forever end the cruel and unjustifiable killing of grizzly bears in Yellowstone National Park.